WeiAkaneDeng/gJLS2/vignettes/Introduction.md

 The genotypic probability <tt>matrix</tt>/<tt>data.frame</tt> can be analyzed directly, but needs to be an item in a list since the program cannot distinguish the supplied <tt>matrix</tt>/<tt>data.frame</tt> is for an individual imputed SNP or a matrix of SNPs in discrete/dosage genotype values.

-To analyzed the genotypic probabilities using a 2 degree-of-freedom (df) test, the genotypic option needs to be set to <tt>TRUE</tt>, otherwise the function automatically converts the genotypic probability <tt>matrix</tt>/<tt>data.frame</tt> to dosage data and then analyzes using a 1 df test.
+To analyzed the genotypic probabilities using a 2 degree-of-freedom (df) test, the genotypic option needs to be set to TRUE, otherwise the function automatically converts the genotypic probability <tt>matrix</tt>/<tt>data.frame</tt> to dosage data and then analyzes using a 1 df test.
 However, we cannot perform the original Levene's test on the genotypic probabilities as supposed to discrete genotype values.

 ```r